 1916, there was no law against shipping an entire building through the mail, because no one thought that someone would attempt it.
 They didn’t count on William H. Coltharp, a man with a dream to build a bank and a limited shipping budget.
 He calculated that the best way to send his bricks to his construction site, 127 miles away, was via the U.S. mail.
 He had 40 crates packed just under the 50 lb limit, for a total shipment of 40 tons.

-The Utah post office was overwhelmed, but to their credit, successfully completed the job.
+The Utah post office was overwhelmed, but to its credit, successfully completed the job.
 However, the episode prompted the then-Postmaster, General Burleson, to limit the weight one person could send to 200 lbs per day.
-“It is not the intent of the United States Postal Service that buildings be shipped through the mail,” he wrote
+“It is not the intent of the United States Postal Service that buildings be shipped through the mail,” he wrote.

 The Hope Diamond

-The most expensive item to ever be shipped through the mail was the Hope Diamond, the rare, blue, possibly-cursed diamond whose ownership records date back over almost four centuries.
-After passing through the hands of Kings, Queens, royal mistresses, thieves, and jewelers, the gem wound up in the hands of New York merchant Harry Winston in 1958.
-Winston never believed that the diamond was cursed, and in fact exhibited it for several years in his “Court of Jewels” tour.
-He eventually donated it to the National Museum of Natural History, not because he feared a curse, but because he hoped to establish a U.S. national gem collection.
+The most expensive item to ever be shipped through the mail was the Hope Diamond.
+At the time, the rare, blue, possibly-cursed diamond already had an ownership record dating back almost four centuries.
+After passing through the hands of Kings, Queens, royal mistresses, jewelers, and thieves, the diamond wound up in the hands of New York merchant Harry Winston in 1958.
+Winston, who never believed that the diamond was cursed, exhibited it for several years in his “Court of Jewels” tour.

-Not a man of great fussiness, apparently, Winston wrapped the diamond in brown paper and shipped it through ordinary post.
+Eventually, Winston decided that he wanted the diamond to belong to the U.S. National Museum of Natural History.
+Not a man of great fussiness, apparently, Winston wrapped the diamond in brown paper and shipped it through the ordinary post.
 He paid $2.44 for postage and about $142 for insurance.
 The diamond arrived at its destination safe and sound, and was given a new name, Specimen #217868.

 A pet chameleon

-While you can’t send a cat, dog, or child through the mail anymore, there are a few live animals that actually can be sent.
 In 1954, an Ohio man known only as “David” decided that his pet chameleon would be much happier in Florida.
 A few weeks after sending it on its way, he received the following note from Orlando’s then-Postmaster: “Dear David, I received your chameleon yesterday and he was immediately released on the post office grounds.
 Best wishes for a Merry Christmas!”
-For those curious, other live animals that can be mailed include bees, scorpions, chickens, fish, and animals smaller than 20 inches.
-You can view a complete list here.
+For those curious, chameleons can still be mailed, as well as bees, scorpions, chickens, and fish.
+You can view a complete list of mailable animals here.

 A molar

-The tooth was the only item with which the postal service apparently had some deliberation.
+The tooth was apparently the only item over which the postal service had some deliberation.
 While the rest of the items shipped within 7 business days, the tooth took twice as long to arrive.
-Finally, it was delivered in a repackaged mailer with an accompanying note: “Please be advised that human remains may not be transported through the mail, but we assumed this to be of sentimental value, and made an exception in your case.”
+Finally, it was delivered in a repackaged mailer with an accompanying note.
+“Please be advised that human remains may not be transported through the mail.
+But we assumed this to be of sentimental value, and made an exception in your case.”

 A human foot

-This story happened in gentle, peaceful Canada, where everyone loves their politicians.
+This story happened in quiet, peaceful Canada, where everyone loves their politicians.
 Just kidding.
 Politicians are hated everywhere, and one dissatisfied voter decided to express his disagreements with then-Prime Minister Stephen Harper by mailing in a severed human foot.
 According to Ottawa police spokesman Marc Soucy, the package was shipped despite what appeared to be bloodstains on the outside of the box.
-Staff members then called the police.
+Staff members who received it then called the police.

-Hours later, authorities discovered a second suspicious package containing a human hand at the Ottawa Postal Terminal Tuesday night, which police confirmed was sent from the same origin as the foot.
-They declined to say where the package was being shipped, the condition of the appendage, or whether had been postmarked.
+Hours later, authorities discovered a second suspicious package at the Ottawa Postal Terminal Tuesday night, this one containing a human hand.
+Police confirmed that it originated from the same place as the foot.
+However, they declined to say where the package was being sent.